-In simple language, the definition of reproduction is “The process by which living organisms produces their own kind or offspring for the continuity of their species is known as reproduction.”
+Reproduction in Organisms: In simple language, the definition of reproduction is “The process by which living organisms produce their offspring for the continuity of their species is known as reproduction.”
 It is one of the most important characteristics of organisms.
 In this process, the genetic material transmits from the parental generation to the next generation.

 There are two types of reproduction-

-In this type of reproduction, gamete formation does not take place.
+In asexual reproduction, gamete formation does not take place.
 No gamete formation and fertilization are found in this type of reproduction.

 - In this type of reproduction, offspring are produced by a single organism.

-- This type of reproduction found in lower organisms or unicellular organisms.
+- This type of reproduction is found in lower organisms or unicellular organisms.